RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 Debug has some thoughts about Brun
 Manager Beth says some stuff to Trouble away from the game Debug takes the opportunity to chat to Brun
+Tries to probe about Trouble
+Complains she didn't come say hi at the start of her shift Has mixed feelings about Trouble due to her own past

 # Major plot points to hit not covered in work yet
 Frank visits hotel asking after Fel debug is behind the counter